TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Did Robert Downey Jr. just hint that he'd do 'Iron Man 4' if Mel Gibson directed?
-Read More Leo DiCaprio backs out of Steve Jobs biopic -- who should play the Apple cofounder?
-Read More See where you can see 'Interstellar' two days early, plus watch the revealing new trailer Read More Explore More
+*   Movie News Featured Movie News Did Robert Downey Jr. just confirm 'Iron Man 4' to Ellen DeGeneres?
+Watch the video...
+Read More Rumor has it that Sony may allow Spider-Man to join the MCU. plus, the X-Men may come to TV Read More See where you can see 'Interstellar' two days early, plus watch the revealing new trailer Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams